 Sitting on a plane headed home in that end of trip fog, tired, glad to be headed home to family and at the same time I’ll be missing eating out and having someone else make my bed.
 I took note that on this trip a strong brand really did make for a better experience for me.

 Let’s start with a simple example of how a weak or inconstant brand can hurt the user experience.
 You buy a product and the packaging design is different from the manual design and the logo on the product doesn’t match the logo on the box.
 Did you get the right instructions; is the product I bought old in a new box?
 No wants to feel unsure about a purchase, but branding inconsistencies can create doubt in your customers.
-Your logo, website, packaging, documentation, font, company personality, colors and much more all go into your brand.
-Having a strong brand communicates that your company is professional, organized and knows what it is doing.
-All of which give your customers piece of mind.
+Your logo, website, packaging, documentation, font, company personality, colors, and much more all go into your brand.
+Having a strong brand communicates that your company is professional, organized, and knows what it is doing.
+All of which give your customers peace of mind.

 It also became evident that the Hard Rock has a target market they were appealing to.
 High tech TV system, lots of black, simple clean designs, leather, the right brands of alcohol in the fridge, the attire of the female staff, the masculine fragrance of the shampoo and soap, this is a hotel for guys.
 Which isn’t to say woman won’t like it, I’m just saying this strong brand hit the mark and the mark is primarily men.

 I had a great time and would stay in a Hard Rock Hotel again.
 Does a strong brand enhance the user experience?
 I’d have to say yes, in this case, it did.